Things to do in Mandurah and Peel

 Looking to plan a short escape but not sure what’s on or what to do in Mandurah?
 Then you’ve come to the perfect place.
 Over recent years, Mandurah has grown from a small seaside town into a lively and cosmopolitan city and is famed for its beautiful waterways and relaxed holiday atmosphere.
 It’s also the perfect place to base yourself and take day trips out to explore the Peel region.

-Pinjarra and Dwellingup, which are situated in the Shire of Murray, are also beautiful places to visit and boasts a range of adventure activities.
+Pinjarra and Dwellingup, situated in the Shire of Murray, are beautiful places to visit boasting a range of adventure activities.
 Resting on the banks of the tranquil Murray River, Pinjarra is one of the oldest established towns in Western Australia.
-With its rich grazing lands and thick forests of Jarrah trees, the town quickly became known as a centre for dairy, cattle farming and timber.
-The area is also becoming increasingly celebrated as the horse capital of Western Australia.
+With its rich grazing lands, the town quickly became known as a centre for dairy and cattle farming.
+The area is also becoming increasingly celebrated as the country horse racing capital of Western Australia.

-Dwellingup is a popular camping destination and you can also hike, cycle or horse ride along the area’s many trails, and the region is home to the Dwellingup Trails and Adventure Centre.
-Kids can even enjoy a tree top adventure ropes experience at Trees Adventure.
-The long-distance walking trail, The Bibbulmun Track, runs through the middle of town and the Hotham Valley Tourist Railway haunts the town every weekend throughout the year and is a magical way to see the tall timbers of the ancient forests.
+Dwellingup is a popular camping destination and you can also hike, moutiain-bike or horse ride along the area’s many trails - information can be found at the Dwellingup Trails and Visitor Centre.
+Kids can even enjoy a tree top adventure ropes experience at Treetops Adventure.
+The long-distance walking trail, The Bibbulmun Track, runs through the middle of town and uniquely meets with the Munda Biddi Trail.
+The Hotham Valley Tourist Railway travels through town every weekend throughout the year and is a magical way to see the tall timbers of the ancient forests.

 Located on the South Western Highway, the character township of Waroona lies between forest, farmland, lakes and sea.
 The town itself has grown over the years to encompass cafes, fine examples of colonial architecture, antique shops and art galleries and is particularly well known for Lake Navarino and the Waroona Dam where thrill seekers from far and wide come to water-ski, canoe or fish.